Madeleine, with eyes closed, screamed. She sat up in bed. Sweat beaded down her forehead. In the nightmare, she had refused to open the door.

 Pulling from his embrace she ran crying to the bedroom.

 “Hey, buddy!
-You couldn’t sleep too?
-How about me and you get a nightcap of warm milk?”
+You can’t sleep too?
+I guess nobody’s sleeping tonight except Chloe.
+How about you and me get a nightcap of warm milk?”

 “Stevie!
 Come out of it!
-Wake up, boy.
-Stevie!”
-Jack called out to his son sternly.
+Wake up boy, Stevie!”
+Jack yelled at his son.

-Slowly blinking he looked up into Jack’s eyes.
+Coming out of a fog, he looked into Jack’s eyes.

 Copyright © 2018 Darnell Cureton.
 All Rights Reserved.